magento/magento2-functional-testing-framework/docs/credentials.md

 #### Use AWS Secrets Manager from your own AWS account

-- AWS account with Secrets Manager service available
+- An AWS account with Secrets Manager service
-- IAM User or Role is created with appropriate AWS Secrets Manger access permission
+- An IAM user with AWS Secrets Manager access permission

-#### Use AWS Secrets Manager from other AWS account
+#### Use AWS Secrets Manager in CI/CD

 - AWS account ID where the AWS Secrets Manager service is hosted
-- IAM User or Role with appropriate access permission
+- Authorized CI/CD EC2 instances with AWS Secrets Manager service access IAM role attached

 ### Store secrets in AWS Secrets Manager

 #### Secrets format